tgreaser/Junos-MFA-Yubikey/README.md

 This is a day 0 on how to start on getting NIST Authenticator Assurance Level 2 (AAL2).
 Once I have some stuff better honed in I will updated .<br>
 **ER in to Juniper on getting this docmuented .
 If like normal the request goes to /dev/null..
 This is my way. <br>
-This ONLY works as of I know of on x86 platforms.
-I have tested on my SRX340, EX4100 and have failed.
-Working with JTAC to verify this is not compiled into arm boxes <br>

 Im waiting to see if I can get some  on some gear from account team :) ...
 Qfx 5120s, MX301*wish list <br>